THE STATE OF WASHINGTON, Rеspondent, v. GREGORY ALLEN, Petitioner

 Screws could be viewed as holding only that reversal was required because the trial court failed to submit to the jury an essential element of the crime.
 Screws, at 107.
 On the other hand, the opinion also includes the following language:

-We recently pointed out that "willful" is a word "of many meanings, its construction often being influenced by its context."
-At times ... the word denotes an act which is intentional rather than accidental.
-But "when used in a criminal statute it generally means an act done with a bad purpose."
-In that event something more is required than the doing of the act proscribed by the statute.
+We recently pointed out that “willful” is a word “of many meanings, its construction often being influenced by its context.”
+At times the word denotes an act which is intentional rather than accidental.
+But “when used in a criminal statute it generally means an act done with a bad purpose.”
+In that event something more is required than the doing of the act proscribed by the statutе.
 An evil motive to accomplish that which the statute condemns becomes a constituent element of the crime.
 And that issue must be submitted to the jury under appropriate instructions.

 (Citations omitted.)
 Screws, at 101.

 Particularly persuasive are two recent decisions of the courts of Indiana.
-As in Washington, the Indiana criminal code has a provision defining mental states of culpability. *361 These include the terms "intentionally" and "knowingly".
-In Smith v.
-State, ___ Ind. ___, 422 N.E.2d 1179, 1184 (1981), the Supreme Court for Indiana held:
+As in Washington, the Indiana criminal code has a provision defining mental states of culpability.

-[T]he instruction uses the words "recklessly, knowingly or intentionally."
-Under our penal code, these are terms of art; that is, they have special legal definitions.
 Ind.
 Code § 35-41-2-2 (Burns 1979 Repl.)
 We have held that the use of a word of art in an instruction requires a further instruction on the definition of that word.
 Martin v.
 State, (1974) 262 Ind.
 232, 246, 314 N.E.2d 60, 70, reh. denied, 262 Ind.
 232, 317 N.E.2d 430, cert. denied, (1975) 420 U.S. 911, 95 S. Ct.
 833, 42 L. Ed.
 2d 841.
 Cf. Lock v.
 State, (1980) Ind., 403 N.E.2d 1360.
-However, Smith tendered no additional instructions on the meaning of these terms.
+However, Smith tendеred no additional instructions on the meaning of these terms.
 For these reasons, the tendered instruction was confusing and thus properly refused.
-The trial court did not err in refusing appellant's tendered instruction number five.
+The trial court did not err in refusing appellant‘s tendered instruction number five.

 Subsequently, in Nash v.
-State, ___ Ind.
-App. ___, 433 N.E.2d 807, 812 (1982), the court held that the trial court committed reversible error in failing to define such terms:
+State, Ind.
+App., 433 N.E.2d 807, 812 (1982), the court held that the trial court committed reversible error in failing to define such terms:

-While the trial court gave an accurate instruction concerning the statutory offense of theft, it did not attempt to define the terms "intentionally" or "knowingly."
-Nash's tendered instruction was a correct statement of the law in that it recited verbatim from I.C.
-XX-XX-X-X which specifically defines the terms.
-Whether Nash engaged in conduct "knowingly" was a critical issue.
-The trial court therefore erred in refusing Defendant's Proposed Instruction No. 2.
+While the trial court gave an accurate instruction concerning the statutory offense of theft, it did not attempt to define the terms “intentionally” or “knowingly.”
+Nash‘s tendered instruction was a correct statement of the law in that it recited verbatim from

 CONCLUSION

-An instruction, when requested, defining intent in the words of RCW 9A.08.010(1)(a), is required when intent is an element of the crime charged.
+An instruction, when requested, defining intent in the words of

 Reversed.